-This is a complementary approach to DFID’s broader education sector support programmes in Pakistan and builds on the initial successes of the first Ilm Ideas programme.
+This was a complementary approach to DFID’s broader education sector support programmes in Pakistan and buildt on the initial successes of the first Ilm Ideas programme.

-As project managers, we work with grantees on everything from the product development and testing to the business plan and marketing, providing a pastoral role as coach and mentor.
+As project managers, we worked with grantees on everything from the product development and testing to the business plan and marketing, providing a pastoral role as coach and mentor.

-This is a relatively new approach for education, more similar to a venture capital fund, in that we invest and need to see a return.
-The programme helps to re-risk market entry and also stimulate market interest.
-That’s why we also work closely with incubators, incentivising them to support businesses in a sector that wouldn’t usually attract them.
+This was a relatively new approach for education, more similar to a venture capital fund, in that we invested and needed to see a return.
+The programme helped to de-risk market entry and also stimulate market interest.
+That’s why we also worked closely with incubators, incentivising them to support businesses in a sector that wouldn’t usually attract them.

 The financial return is that the education innovation becomes financially sustainable.
 But grantees must also demonstrate a tangible social return in terms of increased enrolment and improved learning outcomes.

-Currently, ten grantees are developing their enterprises in areas that range from comic book creators and early childhood centres, to digital content for secondary school students and a ‘catch up’ programme for out of school children.
+Grantees developed their enterprises in areas that ranged from comic book creators and early childhood centres, to digital content for secondary school students and a ‘catch up’ programme for out of school children.

-In total, 34 start-ups have been incubated at Ilm 2 partner incubators.
-Ideas here range from an online marketplace for old books and a virtual platform to link female students and teachers, to an augmented reality mobile application that brings educational concepts to life in 3D.
+In total, 34 start-ups were incubated at Ilm 2 partner incubators.
+Ideas here ranged from an online marketplace for old books and a virtual platform to link female students and teachers, to an augmented reality mobile application that brings educational concepts to life in 3D.